 So from humble beginnings helping with the bees on my Grandfathers farm in Africa as a little boy, to catching my first swarm when I was about twelve years old.
 I have always seemed to have had bees around.
-Never really for honey either, but for the fascination of bees.
-Now with bees under threat I have been working for many years on how we can help honey bees help themselves
+Never really for honey either, but more for the fascination of bees.
+Now with bees under threat I have been working for many years on how we can help honey bees help themselves.

-With my interest in bees being more about bees than beekeeping, I wanted to build a honey bee nest for a colony that lost their home when a big Oak tree had been cut down, so from all the data I had from bee in the wild I built my first bee nest.
+With my interest in bees being more about bees than beekeeping, I wanted to build a honey bee nest for a colony that lost their home when a big Oak tree had been cut down.
+So from all the data I had from bee in the wild I built my first bee nest.
 That was many years ago now.
 Many, many more have been built since then.
-Bee centred not honey centred, bee-hosting not bee-keeping, a different mindset met something totally new.
+Bee centred not honey centred, bee-hosting not bee-keeping, a different mindset meant something totally new.
 Then talking bees, three years ago, with a work colleague "You have to tell the world!" he said "about your bee nest" he insisted.
 So that was when my bee-nest became the "Gardeners Beehive".